jenhakk/Graphic_UI_Java/Bensis 2.0/README.md

 Project made with two other students.
 Exercise was to create a gas station program with UI and it was divided in three areas.

-Each of us had our own ares and we coded them on our own (before we knew about github) and in the end I merged them into one.
+Each of us had our own ares and we coded them on our own (before we knew about github) and in the end I merged them into one and made necessary changes to it work as one.

 These were mandatory areas of the program: